ibm-cloud-docs/databases-for-mysql/howto-migration-compose.md

 ```
 {: .codeblock}

-These commands output a PostgreSQL logical sequence number (`lsn`).
+These commands output a MySQL logical sequence number (`lsn`).
 If the two `lsn` match, the replica is caught up and synced to the Compose deployment.
 If the two `lsn` do not match, the replica still must catch up.
 If you want to compare how far apart they are, you can run the following command on either member
 ```
 SELECT pg_size_pretty(pg_xlog_location_diff('<Output_from_Compose>','<Output_from_replica>'));
 ```